 Premier FBI cybersquad in Pittsburgh to add agents

-Special-Agent-in-Charge Scott S. Smith said Pittsburgh's squad has developed "a model approach to investigating and preventing cybercrime" in partnership with U.S. Attorney David Hickton, private tech business and academics, such as the computer science experts at Carnegie Mellon University.
+Special-Agent-in-Charge Scott Smith says the squad has developed "a model approach to investigating and preventing cybercrime" by partnering with prosecutors, private tech business and academics.

-In Pittsburgh, such networking resulted in Scottish cyberterrorist Adam Stuart Busby being indicted on charges of emailing bomb threats to the University of Pittsburgh in the spring of 2012.
-Those charges are pending.
+Such networking resulted in Scottish cyberterrorist Adam Stuart Busby being indicted on charges of emailing bomb threats to the University of Pittsburgh in 2012.

-Comey acknowledged that tracking emails — and other methods used to thwart cybercrime — makes questions of civil liberties increasingly important.
-Then again, those issues are as old as the FBI itself, Comey said.
+FBI Director James Comey acknowledges that tracking emails makes questions of civil liberties increasingly important but says those issues are as old as the agency.